One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 Budgeting for Iceland: If you are visiting Iceland for a short trip, we recommend keeping Reykjavik as the base and then taking day tours (instead of renting a car).
 Choose a hotel with a small kitchenette so that you can cook meals or grab groceries.

-Don’t forget travel insurance to Iceland.
+Don’t forget to get travel insurance to Iceland.
 We recommend World Nomads Insurance to insure your trip.
 You can add medical insurance, cancellation, and trip delays to your policy.
 Click to get free quotes here

 So that’s a wrap.
 We hope you found our suggested way to spend a day in Reykjavik useful.
-If you only have one day in Iceland, you can spend a few hours in the capital city, and then add a half day Golden Circle tour, or just hang out at the Blue Lagoon Spa.
+If you only have one day in Iceland, you can spend a few hours in the capital city and then add a half day Golden Circle tour, or just hang out at the Blue Lagoon Spa.